build-systems/BuildSystems-gh/README.md

 Input

-* materialDatabase (string: a excel table converted to csv and then commas replaced by ";")
+* Path (string: root folder containing the three sub-folders with JSON libraries).
-* surfaces (surfaces, list)
+* Surfaces (surfaces, building surfaces to generate the bateil).
-* component (strings, data tree: coming from the Build Library)
+* Component (strings, component layers in the format of GH Data Tree).
+* Phase (string, phases to calculate the GWP and PENRT).

 Output

-* Boxes (box, data tree)
+* Boxes (box, representation of materials as Boxes.)
-* GWP_A1ToA3 (numbers, data tree: KG of CO2 / each material in phases A1 to A3)
-* GWP_AToD (numbers, data tree: KG of CO2 / each material in phases A to D)
+* PENRT (number, PENRT calculated using the material volumes from the Boxes [MJ]).
+* GWP (number, GWP calculated using the material volumes from the Boxes [kg CO2-eq]).
 </details>